-4. Pre-employment checks
+5. Pre-employment checks

-In accordance with the recommendations set out in KCSIE, DUCA and the requirements of The Education (Independent School Standards) Regulations 2014 and the Boarding schools: National Minimum Standards the School carries out a number of pre-employment checks in respect of all prospective employees.
+In accordance with the recommendations set out in KCSIE, DUCA and the requirements of The Education (Independent School Standards) Regulations 2014 and the National Minimum Standards for Boarding Schools, the School carries out a number of pre-employment checks in respect of all prospective employees.